herculeshamanaka/ds-py-nyc-airbnb/README.md

 I tried to extract the most relevant topics at a first look into the dataset.

 Some relevant data regarding NYC neighbourhood was also extracted from the [NYC Open Data](https://opendata.cityofnewyork.us/).

+There is also some cool map features to check.

 What stack/framework/lib you may find in this notebook:
 <div>